 On 20 January 2022, the formula was amended and maximum compensation, while staying put at 75% of the bill above 95 €/MWh, was brought to 128 €/MWh.

-On 10 February, Bulgaria’s parliament passed a new budget, with a package to mitigate the economic consequences of the surge in electricity and gas prices, Bulgaria will spend €476 million to support businesses.
+On 10 February 2022, the parliament passed a new budget with a package to mitigate the economic consequences of the surge in electricity and gas prices, for which it will spend €476 million to support businesses.

 On 17 September, the government announced a 10 percent discount on the electricity bill of all households from November to February.